chrishoina/blogrepo/python/pythonoracledbvsords/config_dir/Instructions.md

 # Instructions

-## What goes in here?
+## Config_dir contents

-You'll want to include two files in this directory (folder):
+You'll need to download, unzip and then place both files in this directory;

 - `ewallet.pem`
 - `tnsnames.ora`

-You need both of these files to successfully run `test3.py`